AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 _FApro_ can get your client management tasks done faster than traditional GUI apps enabling you to **maximize personal touch**, **maximize productivity**, and **maximize workflow efficiency**.

-We are able to achieve this by:
+We are able to achieve this by helping you to
-* helping you to manage upcoming meetings
+* manage upcoming meetings
-* helping you to identify clients to contact
+* identify clients to contact
-* helping you to retrieve vital information
+* to retrieve vital information

 with **ease** and with **just our application**, nothing more.